HON95/prometheus-esp8266-dht-exporter/README.md

     - See the instructions on the page.
 - [DHT sensor library for ESPx](https://github.com/beegee-tokyo/DHTesp)
     - Install using the Arduino library manager.
-    - The Adafruit one didn't work for the WEMOS D1.
+    - You can also try the Adafruit one, but that one didn't work for me.

 ## Building

+### Hardware

+Using the "Adafruit Feather HUZZAH ESP8266".

+Wire the DHT sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 14 (aka D5).

+### Software

-This uses the Arduino IDE.
+Using the Arduino IDE.

 1. Copy `config.default.h` to `config.h` and fill inn the details.
+1. Open `src/src.ino` in the Arduino IDE.
 1. Set the correct settings for the board.
     - WEMOS D1 Mini uses board "WeMoS D1 R2 & mini".
+    - Adafruit Feather HUZZAH ESP8266 uses "Adafruit Feather HUZZAH ESP8266".
 1. Build and upload using the Arduino IDE.

 ## Version